-6.3 Network Configuration for ETH0 via LAN through hmc
+6.4 Network Configuration for ETH0 via LAN through hmc

 After connecting the system to the power supply and creating the physical network connection to LAN interface of the Time Server 8029NTS/GPS, the device can be searched for on the network via the hmc (hopf Management Console).
-Then the base LAN parameters (IP address, netmask and gateway) may be adjusted in order to allow accessibility of the Time Server 8029NTS/GPS for other systems on the network.
+Then the base LAN parameters (IP address, netmask and gateway or DHCP) may be adjusted in order to allow accessibility of the Time Server 8029NTS/GPS for other systems on the network.

-The SEACH Function of the hmc - Network Configuration Assistant requires for location and recognition of the wished Time Server 8029NTS/GPS the hmc-computer in the same SUB Net.
+The SEARCH Function of the hmc - Network Configuration Assistant requires for location and recognition of the desired Time Server 8029NTS/GPS the hmc-computer and the Time Server 8029NTS/GPS in the same SUB Net.